 Sensitivity assessment.
-Alcyonium digitatum, Echinus esculentus & Securiflustra securifrons have northern/boreal distributions and are unlikely to be affected at the benchmark level.
-Spirobranchus triqueter is unable to build calcareous tubes at low temperatures, however during winter, this is unlikely to have any significant effects on recruitment.
-Resistance has been assessed as 'High', resilience as 'High'.
-Sensitivity has been assessed as 'Not sensitive'.
+Alcyonium digitatum, Echinus esculentus have northern/boreal distributions and are unlikely to be affected at the benchmark level.
+Spirobranchus triqueter is unable to build calcareous tubes at low temperatures, however, during winter, this is unlikely to have any significant effects on recruitment.
+In addition, the depth of the biotope probably protects it from short-term acute decreases in temperature.
+The important characterizing Caryophyllia smithii is close to its northern distribution limit within the British Isles and a decrease at the benchmark level may result in some mortality in northern examples of the biotope.
+Therefore, resistance is, therefore 'Medium', resilience is 'High' and sensitivity is 'Low'.